SDGforskning/sdg-strings/SDG01_query_action_WoS.md

       NEAR/5
           ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "empower*" OR "inclusion" OR "ownership" OR "right$"
-          OR "affordab*" OR "inexpensive" OR "low cost" OR "pro poor" OR "free of charge" OR "free service$" )
+          OR "inaccessib*" OR "barrier$" OR "obstacle$" OR "unequal" OR "inequalit*" OR "inequitab*" OR "exclusion" OR "affordab*" OR "inexpensive" OR "low cost" OR "pro poor" OR "free of charge" OR "free service$" OR "unaffordab*"
+          )
     )
     NEAR/10